-- Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
-In Chile, 33% of 2-year-olds are enrolled in ECE.
-This increases to 51% of 3-year-olds, 79% of 4-year-olds and 91% of 5-year-olds. - Compulsory education in Chile starts at the age of 6 and continues until the age of 18.
-Students typically graduate at age 17 from general upper secondary programmes.
-The age range for
+Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
+In Slovenia, 80% of 2-year-

 ^{2.} Year of reference differs from 2022.
 Refer to the source table for more details.